YouNow/younow.github.io/info/en/press.md

 ---
 ##About YouNow

+YouNow’s mission is to create a truly interactive platform where anyone can participate and express themselves live.
+We believe that real-time engagement offers a unique opportunity for authentic social content, and our worldwide community of creators comes together to forge connections, chat, and entertain.

-YouNow is a live social network that enables audiences and performers to connect in real time and is devoted to the unlimited potential of human creativity.
-The interactive platform has more than 100 million user sessions a month and more than 35,000 hours of live video every day.
-YouNow is committed to creating a safe, welcoming community in which people can meet, get together, and connect.
-YouNow was founded in 2011 by Adi Sideman and is backed by Oren Zeev and VCs Venrock, Union Square Ventures, and Comcast Ventures.
+YouNow hosts more than 100 million user sessions a month and 50,000 hours of live video every day.
+We are committed to fostering a safe, inclusive environment and are backed by Oren Zeev, Venrock, Union Square Ventures, and Comcast Ventures.

 ##Selected Press

 ###["The Most Innovative Companies of 2016"](http://www.fastcompany.com/most-innovative-companies/sectors/social-media)
 [Fast Company](http://www.fastcompany.com/most-innovative-companies/sectors/social-media)
-February 2015
+February 2016

 ###["How YouNow Is Bringing Musicians and Fans Together — and Changing the Live-Streaming Game"](http://www.billboard.com/articles/business/6836149/younow-music-live-streaming-adi-sideman-hailey-knox)
 Kyle Chayka